 At the moment, Google is using overseas agencies to support agencies and standard Google Ads users.
 Spain is the choice for agencies and India for standard UK advertisers and as a backup for us.
 The quality of support has dropped dramatically over the last 12 months combined with the Indian call centre approaching agencies clients directly providing unhelpful advice.

 But great news Google has listened, improvements are on the way and the old glory days just around the corner!
-With a provisional launch date of June 2020, the full details of the new program have not been released.
+With a launch date of spring 2022, the full details of the new program have not been released.
 However, the initial indications are not great or practical, and we will join many agencies wondering if the badge will be a symbol of following Google’s latest fads or maximising the effectiveness of this powerful advertising platform.

 You are awarded a badge if your performance is to a required standard; this uses measures such as click-through-rates and other meaningful metrics.
 It requires a minimum spend of £10k per quarter and passing their Google Ads qualifications.